HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 2. Import the MCDA geoprocessing toolbox into ArcGIS Pro

-3. Follow the parameter instructions:
+3. Follow the parameter instructions when running the script:

         - Check/Uncheck components of the analysis wanted (note. unchecking early steps on first run will break the script).